MarkoSokser/Inform7-Jigsaw-game/story.md

 	say "You pull out the rusty hand saw from your pocket.

 With your free hand, you bring it to your trapped arm and begin cutting through the flesh and bone.";
-	play the sound of NPCCut;
+	play the sound of SelfCut;
 	say "
 The pain is indescribable.
 The saw blade tears through muscle, grinds against bone.